Skip to main content

 Donate

-Joe and his father Roger posing, Joe hopes to raise £10,000 in his dad's memory
+Joe and his father Roger posing, Joe raised £7,000 in his dad's memory

 Running as a way of giving something back

-Running the London Marathon isn’t something I ever thought I’d do again.
-But this year, fifteen years after my first marathon, I’ll be standing on the start line for a very different reason – to remember my dad, Roger, and to raise money for Sue Ryder, who cared for him in the final days of his life.
+Running the London Marathon wasn’t something I ever thought I’d do again.
+But this year, fifteen years after my first marathon, I stood on the start line for a very different reason – to remember my dad, Roger, and to raise money for Sue Ryder, who cared for him in the final days of his life.

 In so many ways, this marathon has become a way of keeping my dad close.